buildbot/buildbot/master/docs/developer/rtype-log.rst

         Create a new log and return its ID.
         The name need not be unique.
         This method will generate a unique slug based on the name.

+    .. py:method:: appendLog(logid, content):

+        :param integer logid: the log to which content should be appended
+        :param unicode content: the content to append

+        Append the given content to the given log.
+        The content must end with a newline.

     .. py:method:: finishLog(logid)